PNG Insight Blog

 How to apply to become a police officer

-If you have completed grade 12 within the last three years must prepare the following documents for recruitment for 2023.
+If you have completed grade 12 within the last three years must prepare the following documents for recruitment.

 1. Prepare the original copy of grade 12 and 10 certificates.